Marx and Modernity

 A Political and Economic Analysis of Social Systems Management

 A volume in the series: Advances in Research on Russian Business and Management.
-Editor(s): Elena G. Popkova, Plekhanov Russian University of Economics, Moscow, Russia.
+Editor(s): Elena G. Popkova, Moscow State Institute of International Relations, Moscow, Russia.

 May 5, 2018 marked the 200th anniversary of the birth of Karl Heinrich Marx, German scientist, philosopher, economist, and sociologist.
 His creative genius created a system-functional model of contemporary society, defined its socio-economic character, and formulated scientific and philosophical approaches for its cognition.
 Marx also developed methodological clues for identifying and substantiating the economic nature of phenomena, processes and the socio-economic relations that mediate them, which are of critical relevance today.
 Before Marx, political economy was an eclectic combination of separate theories and concepts espoused by various philosophers.
 Marx was able to transform the field into a coherent science with a single systemic approach.